 The end goal of a B2B lead generation strategy on social media is to build and nurture a pipeline of high-intent prospects and convert them into customers.

 2. Building trust

 You see, social media is a two-way communication channel to build an ongoing relationship with your audience.

 It is more authentic than other forms of marketing and more personal and immediate than your website.
-An essential part of lead generation is to nurture prospective customers to a point where they want to buy from you.
+An essential part of lead generation is to nurture and engage your prospective customers to a point where they want to buy from you.
 Building trust lets you do this successfully.